-GSV includes both client spend and additional fees charged for other services.
+GSV is comprised of client spend and additional fees charged for other services.
 Client spend, which we define as the total amount that clients spend on both our marketplace offerings and our managed services offering, is the primary component of GSV.
-GSV also includes additional fees charged to both clients and freelancers for other services and offerings, such as for transacting payments through our work marketplace, user memberships, purchases of Connects, and foreign currency exchange.
+GSV is an important metric because it represents the amount of business transacted through our work marketplace.